Why Order the Oncotype DX AR-V7 Nucleus Detect Test?

 The AR-V7 Nucleus Detect test provides unparalleled specificity by detecting AR-V7 proteins in the nucleus of circulating tumor cells (not cytoplasmic AR-V7 proteins).
 Find out more about nuclear detection.

-A liquid biopsy, the AR-V7 Nucleus Detect test analyzes circulating tumor cells in the patient's blood.
-The sample is obtained through a simple blood draw and sent to our clinical laboratory.
+The Oncotype DX AR-V7 Nucleus Detect test is a liquid biopsy assay that analyzes circulating tumor cells in a patient's blood.
 No intrusive or complicated procedures are required.
-The results are reported to the ordering physician confirming the patient as either AR-V7+ or AR-V7-.
-Learn how to order and use the AR-V7 Nucleus Detect test.
+The results are reported to the ordering physician through a secure portal, confirming the patient as either AR-V7+ or AR-V7-.

 Optimizing Treatment Selection for mCRPC Using Oncotype DX AR-V7 Nucleus Detect Test

 This webinar explains what metastatic castration-resistant prostate cancer (mCRPC) is and how it is currently treated.
 In addition it will explain the role of resistance to androgen receptor-targeted drugs like Xtandi and Zytiga and its impact on treating mCRPC.